mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Variety
-Data today comes in many different formats: structured data, semi-structured data, unstructured data and even complex structured data
+Data today comes in many different formats:

+* structured data
+* semi-structured data
+* unstructured data
+* complex structured data

 ## Velocity
-The speed at which the data is created, stored, analysed and visualized
+The speed at which the data is created, stored, analysed and visualized.

 ## Veracity